dimagi/commcare-cloud/hosting_docs/source/installation/prereqs/2-architecture.rst

 BlobDB
 ------

-Riak is a key-value store.
-BlobDB is the wrapper we've written around it.
-It is used for:
+A "blob" is a "binary large object".
+BlobDB is the wrapper we've written around storage services like S3 and Minio.
+It is used for

 * Images
 * Form Submissions (in XML)
 * Form Definitions (in XML)
-* Exports
+* Daily saved exports
-* Restore
+* Cached restores
 * Various generated files and assets

-BlobDB supports AWS S3 and Minio for file storage (where an ID in Riak points to an object in S3 or Minio).
-It is used for storing "big" things where we don't want to do complex, dynamic queries. e.g. images, daily saved exports (Celery would generate this and store it in Riak, from where it gets downloaded; this is true for most things that a user would download within some period of time), cached restores.
-Items are stored in triplicate.
+BlobDB stores "big" things as single units, where the data inside them does not need to be queried.
+(The data that we do want to query is copied out and stored elsewhere, e.g. form data.)
+Items are stored in triplicate for redundancy.

 Pillows